-The Charlotte personal injury lawyers at Randall & Stump, PLLC know how challenging the aftermath of an accident can be, and they are dedicated to fighting for you to get the compensation you deserve.
+The Charlotte personal injury lawyers at Randall & Stump, Criminal Defense Attorneys know how challenging the aftermath of an accident can be, and they are dedicated to fighting for you to get the compensation you deserve.
 We can help you assemble the documents you need, understand your options, and plan an effective legal strategy.
 Call (980) 237-4579, or our online contact form to schedule a free consultation.

 Important Documents for Your Personal Injury Consultation